nick22d/webapp/README.md

-# A two-tier architecture for a single-page application.
+# A two-tier architecture for a single-page application

-## The purpose of this project

 The purpose of this project is to quickly deploy a simple, two-tier architecture in the AWS cloud for a single-page application using IaC.
 The solution is written in HCL, Terraform's language.